florez-carlos/crcutil/README.md

 $HOME/crcutil
 ```
 ### Pause/Resume
-- The program can be paused/resumed at any time by pressing p, if a CRC is being calculated for a file
+- The program can be paused/resumed at any time by pressing p.
-you have to wait for the calculation to complete before the program can pause.
+- If you exit the program or it crashes unexpectedly mid operation,
-- If you exit the program or it crashes unexpectedly mid operation, invoke the same command and the program will continue where it left off,
+invoke the same command and the program will continue where it left off,
-as long as the hash file is not corrupted
+as long as the crc file is not corrupted

 ## Development